Donald Trump Jr. Reacts To Viral Photo, 5-Year-Old Son Breaks Leg In Aspen

 The photo, in which Trump Jr. wears a flannel shirt and sits on a tree stump as he stares off into the distance, has been widely mocked for its depiction of the presidential son as a regular, low-key guy.

-Donald Trump Jr. is the oldest son of the POTUS with his first wife Ivana.
-He has long been an executive vice president in his father’s company and is currently serving as a trustee of The Trump Organization alongside his brother Eric.
-He was a boardroom judge on The Apprentice from Season 6 to Season 14, his father’s last season as the reality competition’s host.
+Donald Trump Jr. is the oldest son of the POTUS with his first wife, Ivana.
+He has long been an executive vice president in his father’s company and is currently serving as a trustee of The Trump Organization alongside his brother, Eric.
+He was a boardroom judge on The Apprentice from Season 6 to Season 14; his father’s last season as the reality competition’s host.

 On Saturday, the New York Times published a profile of Trump Jr., in which he was described as being “his own kind of Trump” and as the most “chill” of the Trump siblings.
 But far more than the article’s portrayal of Donald Trump Jr. — his “distaste for living in public,” his hobbies, and his politics — it was the accompanying photo that got the attention of so many meme-makers.

 Many took to social media to ridicule the image of Trump Jr. in a wrinkly flannel shirt and unscuffed hiking boots.
-People have likened him to, among other things, a scarecrow, a fan fiction author, the cover of a gospel music record, and a wannabe catalogue model.
+People have likened him to, among other things, a scarecrow, a fan fiction author, the cover of a gospel music record, and a wannabe catalog model.

 Donald Trump Jr. looks like a scarecrow that a bank leaves on a foreclosed farm. pic.twitter.com/1Udvbc02dQ